sitamgithub-MSIT/ClassyText/README.md

 ## Tech Stack

 - Python (for the programming language)
-- Hugging Face Transformers Library (for the zero shot text classification model)
+- Hugging Face Transformers Library (for the zero-shot text classification model)
 - Gradio (for the web application)
 - Hugging Face Spaces (for hosting the gradio application)